 The tax shelter regime is administrative in nature.
 Its purpose is to create a registry of all tax shelters and compile the information related to each tax shelter, including a list of the taxpayers who have participated in, and the promoters who have promoted them.
 The registry provides the CRA with relevant information so that it can audit each tax shelter—including all promoters and participants.
 The CRA audits all tax shelters and, if it determines that a tax shelter violates the ITA and that the taxpayers are not entitled to some or all of the tax benefits, the CRA can identify all taxpayers easily.

 A secondary purpose of the tax shelter regime is to protect taxpayers.
 The legislation imposes significant disclosure requirements on promoters.
-It should also be noted that the identification number for tax shelters is for administrative purposes only and does confirm the entitlement of a taxpayer to claim any tax benefits associated with the tax shelter.
+It should also be noted that the identification number for tax shelters is for administrative purposes only and does not confirm the entitlement of a taxpayer to claim any tax benefits associated with the tax shelter.
 This way, the Minister seeks to ensure that promoters do not allege that the tax shelter identification number suggests that the CRA has approved the tax shelter.
 Moreover, the promoter penalties are severe and are intended to deter promoters from breaching the restrictions against selling tax shelters.
 Unfortunately, despite such penalties and the potential risks associated with tax shelters, they are still quite common.

 Characteristics of a tax shelter

 To determine if a certain gifting scheme is a tax shelter, three concepts must be looked: (1) the gifting arrangement; (2) the promoter; and (3) the tax shelter.